tonywenuon/reading-progress/reading-record.md

 1. The model is far from the oracle performance (upper bound), this can be improved.
 2. It doesn't contain the inter-relationship between paragraphs.
 3. It only selects the most relevant paragraph so it can't filter noise.
+4. Start and End position are treated independently.
+If there are multi-answers in a paragraph, the end position may be located at the second answer span, which is incorrent.

 ## 3. Denoising Distantly Supervised Open-Domain Question Answering